Updated July 13, 2023

 Q2.
 What is the primary purpose of Fannie Mae?
 Why is it important?

 Answer: The primary purpose of Fannie Mae was to establish an affordable mortgage organization for the citizens.
 It issues debt instruments and mortgage-backed securities to provide market liquidity.
 As it buys mortgages from financial institutions, community banks, and other lenders, thus, they can continue to offer credit.

-Answer: A person can obtain upto ten loans from Fannie Mae to finance their property.
-According to the Federal National Mortgage Association, there was an increase in the maximum loans allowed from four to ten.
+Answer: A person can obtain up to ten loans from Fannie Mae to finance their property.
+According to the Federal National Mortgage Association, there was an increase in the maximum number of loans allowed from four to ten.
 However, even though one can secure the maximum loans permitted, it can lead to challenges.